jpcposts/jpcposts.github.io/_posts/2024/2024-01-15-exploring_redhat_insights.md

 #### 6. Remediating Vulnerabilities

 As a member of the `Remediation Admin` group, you'll have the authority to remediate identified vulnerabilities.
-Follow the instructions within Red Hat Insights to resolve the issues effectively.
+Follow the instructions within Red Hat Insights to resolve the issues effectively!